 After the meat is marinated, it is then — most traditionally — blanched in deep fried oil, then drained and ready to be stir fried.
 Well, as usual, I broke tradition to make this recipe easier for those of us home-cooks that aren’t comfortable with deep frying → not wanting to start any fires → not wanting to think of the fat pants needed afterwards.

-Third times a charm, right?
-I used only 1/4 cup of oil for 2 pounds (1 kilo) of beef strips, and found that was plenty, without needing to drain any oil afterwards or worry about where I was going to put any leftovers.
+We only needed 1/4 cup of oil for 2 pounds (1 kilo) of beef strips, and found that was plenty, without needing to drain any oil afterwards or worry about where I was going to put any leftovers.
 The method works, don’t let it scare you.
 And only half the fat pants needed.

 My biggest piece of advice is to have your oil hot before adding the meat.
 DO NOT have your oil on high heat, or it will spit and spatter all over you and your stove top.
 Just…..trust me.
 Medium heat is enough.
 If your oil is preheated and hot, your meat will cook FAST.
 Stir frying it for about 2 minutes is enough time, until you see crispy, golden edges.

 Adding Hoisin sauce into tho sauce?
 Priceless.
 A delicious addition and adds an incredible flavour.
 Beautiful, soft Mongolian Beef.
 At first glance, who can be bothered with that extra step, but believe me, if you want Chinese restaurant quality beef, go the extra step and do it.

 LOVE ASIAN INSPIRED RECIPES?
 TRY THESE!